Academic Alacrity

 Preaching Purity

-Fortunately, the likelihood any of us would face such a situation is comparably to lottery odds.
-Unfortunately, the so-called fresh water found flowing around us is often no more potable than salty brine, though for different reasons, and it can be every bit as dangerous.
-So what will you do when the tap stops flowing?
+Fortunately, the likelihood that any of us will encounter such a situation is comparable to lottery odds.
+Unfortunately, the so-called freshwater around us often isn’t much more potable than seawater – albeit for different reasons – and can be every bit as dangerous.
+So, what will you do when the tap stops flowing?

-But what if we add an extra hiccup?
-What if the local river floods?
-Your home is not in the flooded area, but your power and access to purchase bottled water is cut off.
+Now let’s add a twist: What if the local river floods?
+Your home isn’t in the flooded zone, but your power is out and bottled water is no longer an option.
 Would you still know what to do?

-The real answer is there is no perfect answer.
-That said, there are many solutions available with varying degrees on convenience, expense, and robustness.
-It may be a worn mantra, but again – there is no shortcut to educating yourself.
-Study the various purifying techniques and products available, then choose the best combination to suit your needs.
+The truth is, there’s no single perfect answer.
+But there are many workable solutions with varying levels of convenience, cost, and reliability.
+It may be a worn mantra, but again – it all starts with education.
+Take time to study different purification methods and available products.
+Then choose the combination that best suits your needs.

-Again though, no single solution is best for every family in every situation.
-You must simply take the time and thought to make basic preparations, and keep an agile mind to adapt them as necessary.
+Again, no single solution fits every family or every situation.
+What matters is that you take time to make basic preparations – and keep an agile mindset to adapt when needed.

 Author: Damon Caskey